dials/dials/doc/sphinx/documentation/tutorials/mpro_x0692.rst

 In cases where the change of basis operator to the chosen setting is the identity operator (:samp:`a,b,c`) we can proceed directly to further refinement.
-However, we notice that the change of basis operator for our chosen solution is :samp:`a,-b,-a-b-2*c`, so it is necessary to reindex the :ref:`indexed.refl <reflection_pickle>` file output by using :doc:`dials.reindex<../programs/dials_reindex>`:
+However, this is not the case here, so it is necessary to reindex the :ref:`indexed.refl <reflection_pickle>` file output by using :doc:`dials.reindex<../programs/dials_reindex>`: